Walmart Vs Amazon in the Online Grocery Wars – Amazon Prime Online Shopping Forecasts Stats 2018 2019 2020

 If you’re one of those brick and mortar retailers suffering continuing in-store sales losses, due to the shift to Internet shopping, you’re likely pondering the future of your business.
-Well, the outlook might be rosier than you’d imagined.

 Using a low cost Shopify, Magento, or BigCommerce eCommerce store and clever content and SEO strategy, you can build significant online revenue.
 This is worth your time and you’ll be rewarded for showing interest and enthusiasm.
 SEO is the gift that keeps on giving!

 So before your thoughts get too dark, consider that retailers who have both an ecommerce and real world store location do better overall than pure online businesses.
 And you should know that if you have a process and a clever SEO strategy, you can win big in the eCommerce space.
 In fact, in doing SEO, you could make your overall business more success, unique, and worth while for your walk in traffic.
 And the biggest benefit?
 That would be the big traffic.